Paul Masvidal: Early life and education

-Paul Masvidal was born in San Juan, Puerto Rico to Cuban-American civic and business leader Raul Masvidal.
+Paul Masvidal was born in San Juan, Puerto Rico to Cuban-American civic and business leader Raúl Masvidal.

 Masvidal's early years were spent in the Miami area where he studied classical guitar with Carlos Molina, and in college, with jazz musician, Dave Weissbrot who inspired his love of jazz, Steinberger guitars, and introduced him to Buddhist philosophy.
 Masvidal developed an interest in mysticism and esoteric topics from a young age, becoming an initiate to Kriya Yoga in his late teens and eventually a practitioner of Buddhist meditation by his late 20s.
-Masvidal met drummer Sean Reinert in 1984 at Gulliver Academy In Miami, where the duo began making music the day they met, eventually forming the pre-Cynic groups, Crypha and Seaweed.
+Masvidal met drummer Sean Reinert in 1984 at Gulliver Academy in Miami, where the duo began making music the day they met, eventually forming the pre-Cynic groups, Crypha and Seaweed.

 Career

 Pre-Cynic, Crypha and Seaweed (1984–1986)

-While still at school, Masvidal had formed Crypha along with Sein Reinert.
+While still at school, Masvidal had formed Crypha along with Sean Reinert.
 The duo later teamed up with their classmates Reid Hansen and Rod Segal to form Seaweed.
 The band eventually recorded a song called The Seaweed Creature, that was based upon a little doodle Reid would play on an acoustic guitar.
 In an interview with Hungarian heavy metal magazine Rattle Inc., Segal mentioned:"The band was never meant to be a long term thing.
 It was four friends messing around...
 Sean and Paul had bigger ideas by then and went off to music school."Masvidal and Reinert eventually disbanded Seaweed and went on to form Cynic.